pusher-community/pusher-whos-in-gem/BlogPost2.md

 	$ gem install pusher-whos-in
 	$ pusher-whos-in init

-The first command, you may have guessed, installs the script needed to run everything.
-The second, when entered, should take you to the deployment page on Heroku.
+The first command installs a gem that both initializes deployment, and sets up binary executable that scans your local network.
+The second command, when entered, should take you to the deployment page on Heroku.
 All you have to do is: name your app, choose the 'United States' region option, then click the shiny 'Deploy For Free' button.

 This will set up your very own Heroku application, provisioned with a Mongo database and Pusher add-on.